- Monday – Saturday:

 Picasso Across Curriculum

-Picasso Across Curriculum (PAC) follows the same model as Water Across Curriculum but uses the Haggerty's portfolio Picasso-Guernica, a collection of 42 lithographs of the preliminary drawings for Picasso's 1937 masterwork Guernica, as the point of departure.
-An in-depth curriculum guide developed by Linda Kreft (retired director, Technology-Curriculum Resource Center, Milwaukee Public Schools) provides teachers with a variety of ways in which the Picasso portfolio can be integrated into classroom curriculum.
-Subjects including war, the history of Spain, Picasso's African and Oceanic influences, and many others are covered in the online guide.
+Picasso Across Curriculum (PAC) uses the Haggerty's Picasso-Guernica portfolio, a collection of 42 lithographs of the preliminary drawings for Picasso's 1937 masterwork Guernica, as the point of departure.
+The complementary resource guide describes how the Picasso portfolio can be integrated into the classroom curriculum and used to discuss subjects such as war, the history of Spain, and Picasso’s African and Oceanic influences.

 Interactive gallery guides for children are often created in conjunction with major exhibitions and available for museum visitors.